-On June 25, 2020, the Sponsor effectuated a recapitalization of the Company, which included a 1.3125-for-1 stock split resulting in an aggregate of 15,093,750 Founder Shares outstanding and held by the Sponsor (1,968,750 of which are subject to forfeiture if the underwriter's over-allotment option is not exercised in full.
-Information contained in the financial statements has been adjusted for this split.
+On June 25, 2020, the Sponsor effectuated a recapitalization of the Company, which included a 1.3125-for-1 stock split.
+In addition, in August 2020, the Sponsor returned to the Company, at no cost, an aggregate of 718,750 Founder Shares, which were cancelled resulting in an aggregate of 14,375,000 Founder Shares outstanding and held by the Sponsor (1,875,000 of which are subject to forfeiture if the underwriter's overallotment option is not exercised in full).
+Information contained in the financial statements has been adjusted for this split and Founder Shares cancellation.